-The purpose of Violet Crown Soccer Network is to tell the stories of soccer in and around Austin, Texas.
+The purpose of Violet Crown Soccer is to help tell the stories of soccer in and around Austin, Texas.
 In doing so, we want to help the game grow in the Capital City.
 That includes:

 If you know about or are involved in any of those areas, we’d be happy to hear from you.
 Use the form below to send us links, announcements, corrections, feedback, beer, pictures, or your own stories.